Chiamanda07/Chiamanda07.github.io/pages/about-me.md

       description: I'm always looking for ways to learn more on AI, not only learning the backend, but understanding and learnign how to build AI agents.

   gallery:
-    - image: /assets/images/me-guitar.png
+    - image: assets/images/me- photo.jpeg
-      caption: Playing guitar at the park!
+      caption: A nice picture of me
-    - image: /assets/images/me-basketball.png
+    - image: assets/images/me- friends.jpeg
-      caption: Hooping and dropping people off at the park 🏀
+      caption: Working on a drivetrain with friends
     - image: /assets/images/me.jpg
       caption: My favorite portrait of myself :)
     - image: /assets/images/me-pi.png